Motion planning and control of a planar polygonal linkage: Navigation and control on the moduli space

 We can assume that the edges of the quadrilateral are frozen, that is, the quadrilateral can flex only at the four vertices.

 Each (convex) flex of $Conv(P)$ uniquely induces a flex of $P$ in such a way that the first polygon remains the convexification of the second one.
 Therefore, the task is to bring the convex polygon $Conv(P)$ from one triangular configuration to another triangular configuration, see Figure \ref{FigEdge}.
-This can be controlled in many ways, since the control of a quadrilateral is well-understood, see \cite{KHPS}.
+This can be realized in many ways, since a quadrilateral has one degree of freedom, and its flexes are well-understood, see \cite{KHPS}.

 Important is that every next edge needs a separate collection of auxiliary parallelograms. \item Once we arrive at the point $V_T$, we go to the target point $T$ as on the very first step. \end{enumerate}